Lubbock student travels 800 miles for Visa

-LUBBOCK, Texas — As thousands of students head to Texas Tech University for the fall semester, international student, Rodrigo Cordona, was worried about how he would get to campus.
-The 19 year-old is from Ciudad Juarez in Mexico, and is a freshman at the university.
+LUBBOCK, Texas — As thousands of students head to Texas Tech University for the fall semester, international student, Rodrigo Cardona, was worried about how he would get to campus.
+The 19-year-old is from Ciudad Juarez in Mexico and is a freshman at the university.

 “I was like 14 years old when I realized that I’m going to study music,” Rodrigo said.